koalalorenzo/playbooks/README.md

 Secrets are encrypted using PGP/GPG.
 Please make sure to have your Yubikey handy when running to allow your device to decrypt the secrets

+This setup is WIP, and uses Nomad to orchestrate the workload.
+Some of the workloads are deployed in .hcl files.